Artful Homemaking

 • Add flour and salt to a large mixing bowl, and stir.

-• Add the coconut oil to the flour and salt mixture, and use a fork or a pastry cutter to combine until small pea-sized lumps appear.
+• Add the coconut oil to the flour and salt mixture, and use a fork or a pastry blender to combine until small pea-sized lumps appear.
 Add water and sourdough starter and mix together well, until dough comes together in a ball.

 • Cover bowl and allow to sit at room temperature for 8-12 hours.